 Sam is one of our skilled staff members at the front desk.
 She is most inspired by people with drive and ambition, but also compassion and intelligence.
 This may be why she has found a home at Berry Hill, surrounded by so many people working to care for the needs of animals.
 Sam is happy to be a helper in that regard.
 Sam has interests in music and nature.
 She has two beloved cats at home.
 Gretchen is a sweet gray lady and Wyden is a little young black panther who was lovingly hand-raised with his siblings by employees at Berry Hill.

 Shawniall has been with Berry Hill since August 2017.
 While at work, she is most concerned with providing our patients with a stress free and positive experience at the clinic.
 Shawniall has the special talent of designing and sewing her own scrubs.
-She is a confessed cat lover and has three of her own fur babies at home: Mateo the lover of food, Darlington the mature tuxedo cat, and Karma the little black female who has the sassy attitude of a princess and who was hand-raised with love by our BHVC staff members.
+She is a confessed cat lover and has four of her own fur babies at home: Karma, Mateo, Orvil and Quill.

 Client Care Representative